Ashley Jordan Ferira, PhD, RDN

 Second, lumping a toddler and 68-year-old grandmother in the same RDA category (i.e., ages 1-70 years) seems to lack nuance.
 Skeletal health is critical throughout life, but you cannot tell me that the vitamin D needs for the rapidly accruing skeleton in childhood and adolescence are no different than an adult or older adult’s skeletal needs.

-Third, the RDAs for daily vitamin D intake are incongruent with the serum 25(OH)D cutoffs NAM also published in 2010.
-They provided the following 25(OH)D categories:
+Third, the RDAs for daily vitamin D intake are simply incongruent with the serum 25(OH)D cutoffs NAM also published in 2010.
+They provided the following 25(OH)D ranges:

 - Deficiency: ≤ 12 ng/mL

 The somewhat ironic problem is that the overly conservative vitamin D RDAs won’t get you into the 25(OH)D range that NAM defines for sufficiency.
 Regular UVB sun exposure (with adequate skin surface area, right latitude, right time of year, etc.) can raise serum D levels into sufficiency, except cutaneous vitamin D synthesis from sun is highly variable and limited for many.
 But 400-800 IU/day of vitamin D simply won’t do the trick.
 It’s like asking someone to fill up an 30-gallon fish tank and giving them a few cups of water to do the trick.